Kristina01111000/Drws_site/README.md

 - picture of mung beans in a jar?

 - Look and see if the first email text color  can be  changed to green -> can't be edited like that
+- go over the email chainissue, try to figure out an easier way of doing it